-Police 'in control' as moped crime rises
+Moped crime up 30 times in five years

 Det Supt Haines said new tactics to tackle the issue include training more officers in pursuing offenders on mopeds, using remote-controlled spikes to puncture the tyres of suspects' bikes, and educating members of the public to be more aware of their surroundings.

-She also urged moped riders to make their vehicles thief-proof, because offenders often steal mopeds before using them to commit further crimes.
+She also urged moped riders to make their vehicles theft-proof, due to the number of stolen vehicles used to commit crimes.

 Sorry, your browser cannot display this map